zjswhhh/Pixafari/README.md

 ### Week 2 Tasks to accomplish

-      1. Establish connection between the server and the React Frontend
+      1. Establish connection between the server and the React Frontend (done!)
-      2. Once the connection exists, start taking in user input data from forms as front-end develope
+      2. Once the connection exists, start taking in user input data from forms as front-end develope (done!)

+### Week 3 Tasks to accomplish

+      1. Connect Database to Profile Page
+      2. Connect Database to Result Page
+      3. Connect Database to Invitation Pop-Up

 ## File Structures